 Once you see the Matrix, the larger picture of indicators and manipulators, you can start trading with a more sober perspective and you’ll do better.

-If you see spoofing, a good idea is to try to determine which way the price is going and act accordingly.
+If you see spoofing, a decent idea can be to try to determine which way the price is going and act accordingly.
 However, just ignoring it all and zooming out and thinking about the general movement of the chart and the fundamentals can be an even better move.

 You can’t beat a spoofer without millions of dollars.
 You can however watch their dance and avoid getting cut to ribbons (and if you are lucky, ride their spoof upwards when they shoot for the moon, and avoid their downward spoofing as they drag the price down to get more coins).